pastelnetwork/pastel/contrib/ci-workers/README.md

-# AnimeCoin CI workers
+# Pastel CI workers

-This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in AnimeCoin's CI.
+This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in Pastel's CI.

 # Criteria for Adding Workers